ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 **Well done for getting through this!** As you probably gather mixed effects models can be a bit tricky and often there isn't much consensus on the best way to tackle something within them.
 The coding bit is actually the (relatively) easy part here.
 Be mindful of what you are doing, prepare the data well and things should be alright.

-I haven't gone into details of intercepts *vs.* slopes or interactions, which you might well need to deal with your data and questions properly.
-If people find this useful I will consider setting some time aside for *Part 2*.

-I hope that you found the tutorial useful - please let me know if you have any questions.

 <hr>
 <hr>

-#### Check out our <a href="https://ourcodingclub.github.io/links/">Useful links</a> page where you can find loads of guides and cheatsheets.
+### Check out our <a href="https://ourcodingclub.github.io/links/">Useful links</a> page where you can find loads of guides and cheatsheets.

-#### If you have any questions about completing this tutorial, please contact us on ourcodingclub@gmail.com
+### If you have any questions about completing this tutorial, please contact us on ourcodingclub@gmail.com

 #### We would love to hear your feedback on the tutorial, whether you did it in the classroom or online:
 #### [add survey link]